Become a sexpert!

 This program consists of a two-semester commitment and is designed to prepare students to become peer educators of sexual health.
-Sexual health peer educators will present educational programs to students on WMU’s campus as well as local high schools and community colleges.
-Sexual health presentations cover a number of issues and topics including: the elements of healthy intimate relationships, including healthy communication; common risky behaviors of college students; prevalent sexually transmitted infections and methods of protection; and available methods of contraception.
+Sexual health peer educators will present programs to students on WMU’s campus as well as local high schools and community colleges.
+Sexual health presentations and initiatives cover a number of issues and topics including: the elements of healthy intimate relationships, including healthy communication; common risky behaviors of college students; prevalent sexually transmitted infections and methods of protection; and available methods of contraception.

 - Must be willing and able to make a two-semester commitment (fall/spring or spring/fall)